R. K. Singh

-Raj Kumar Singh (born 20 December 1952) is a former Indian bureaucrat and former Union Cabinet Minister in the Government of India (2014 - 2024).
+Raj Kumar Singh (born 20 December 1952) joined the IPS (Indian Police Service) in 1974 and the IAS (Indian Administrative Service) in 1975.
+He was the Home Secretary of India from 2011 to 2013.
 He was the Member of the Indian Parliament for Arrah, Bihar, from May 2014 to 4 June 2024.
-Singh is a 1975 batch Bihar cadre Indian Administrative Service officer and former Home Secretary of India.

-On 3 September 2017, he was appointed the Minister of Power (Independent Charge) in Prime Minister Narendra Modi's cabinet.
-On 30 May 2019, he was appointed Minister of State (Independent Charge) of the Ministry of Power, Minister of State (Independent Charge) of the Ministry of New and Renewable Energy and Minister of State in the Ministry of Skill Development and Entrepreneurship, Government of India.
+On 3 September 2017, he was appointed the Minister of Power (Independent Charge) in Prime Minister Narendra Modi's cabinet.^{2]} On 30 May 2019, he was appointed Minister of State (Independent Charge) of the Ministry of Power, Minister of State (Independent Charge) of the Ministry of New and Renewable Energy and Minister of State in the Ministry of Skill Development and Entrepreneurship, Government of India.

 On 7 July 2021, he was elevated to the rank of Cabinet minister.

 Early life and education

-Singh was born in Supaul in a Rajput family in Bihar.
-He gained a Bachelor of Arts (Hons.) degree in English Literature, an LL.B. and a diploma in Management.
-He was educated at St. Stephen's College, Delhi, Magadh University and Delft University of Technology, Netherlands.
+Shri R.K.
+Singh was born in Supaul, Bihar.
+His father was an officer in the Army.
+R.K.
+Singh was educated at St. Michael's High School, Patna, and St. Stephen's College, Delhi.
+After graduating with an Honours degree in English Literature in 1973, he appeared for and got into the IPS in 1974, and thereafter into the Indian Administrative Service in 1975.
+He was allotted the Bihar cadre.